bds-ailab/shaman/docs/bbo/heuristics.md

 ## Surrogate models

-The principle of surrogate modeling is to find a computationally cheap to evaluate function that describes well the unknown function, and decide which parameter should be evaluated next given by exploiting the properties of this regressed curve.
+The principle of surrogate modeling is to find a computationally cheap function that describes well the unknown function, and decide which parameter should be evaluated next given this regressed curve.

 ### Main principles